 4 Science-Backed Ways To Feel More Attractive

-—Marisa Peer, Author of Mindvalley’s Uncompromised Life Program
+Your potentional expands as you move towards it.—Marisa Peer, Author of Mindvalley’s Uncompromised Life Program

 Are you ready to become the best version of yourself?
 Try these 4 science-backed self-esteem boosters:

-1. Straighten up
+1. Straighten Up

-A study conducted by the San Francisco State University discovered that posture plays a large role in how we confident we feel.
+A study conducted by the San Francisco State University discovered that posture plays a large role in how confident we feel.
 When we slouch, we feel anxious and incapable.
 When we straighten up, we feel capable and strong.

 We’re a society of slouchers.
 We slouch on the couch at home, at our desks at work, and in the car on our commute.
 Our heads are constantly tipped forward and down, looking at our phones.